-Family Support Partners needed -Walk and work with a family as they learn how to become a responsible owner.
+Family Support Partners needed -Walk and work with a family as they learn how to become a responsible homeowner.

-Facilitator -- Do you want to make a Difference in a Teenager's Life and Improve Your Community?
-Volunteers sought for justice project.
-Please call or visit our website www.larjp.org to register.
+Facilitator -- Do you want to make a Difference in a Teenager’s Life and Improve Your Community?
+Volunteers sought to facilitate 4 or more cases per year.
+Training required, but prior experience is not.